SchmitzAndrew/jailbreak-defense/README.md

 print("Reasoning:", reasoning)
 ```

+> ⚠️ **Warning:** If you get Out of Memory errors, try using Google Colab to run with cloud resources.

 ## How to Produce Jailbreak Attempts with PAIR

 PAIR (Prompt Automatic Iterative Refinement) generates adversarial jailbreak prompts.
 Follow these steps to run PAIR on **Open Source LLMs**: